Admission for the January 2025 academic session is ongoing Apply Now!

 At the end of this course, students should be able to:

-• List notable Language skills, classify word formation processes;
+• List notable language skills and classify word formation processes.

 • Write simple and technical reports.